Menu

 • a family law proceeding had been started against each other and not reconciled

-• that had made a separation agreement and not reconciled
+• they had made a separation agreement and not reconciled

 • they were in a spousal relationship with another person

-If you die without a spouse or any children or grandchildren, the estate will go first to...
+If you die without a spouse or any descendants, the estate will go first to:

-• your parents or descendants of their parents (such as your siblings or nieces or nephews)
+• your parents or, if none survive, their descendants, such as your siblings or nieces or nephews

-It is important to note that distribution under this Act is still subject to claims by a dependant under The Dependant's Relief Act or a spouse under The Family Property Act.
+It is important to note that distribution of an intestate’s estate is still subject to claims by a dependant or spouse.

 How helpful was this article?